YottaDB/YDBDoc/ProgGuide/functions.rst

    Watson
    come
    here
-   %GTM-E-SELECTFALSE, No argument to $SELECT was true YDB>
+   %YDB-E-SELECTFALSE, No argument to $SELECT was true YDB>

 This loop uses $SELECT() to WRITE a series of strings.
 Because there is no true argument on the fourth iteration, when i=0, $SELECT() produces an error.